Probely/CTF-Challenges/Pwnable/400-InsaneInTheBlockchain/README.md

   * Reverse engineer the binary and find out the value of k
     * Fetch the [geth source code](https://github.com/ethereum/go-ethereum/wiki/geth)
     * Find out which function generates k and work from there (using dynamic or static RE)
     * Google "ecdsa k reuse".
-Use [this tool](https://github.com/tintinweb/ecdsa-private-key-recovery) and plug in known k (no need for two signatures).
+Use [this tool](https://github.com/tintinweb/ecdsa-private-key-recovery) and plug in known k (no need for two signatures)

   * Analytical method
     * Perform two signatures with some key
     * Google "edsa k reuse".
 Use [this tool](https://github.com/tintinweb/ecdsa-private-key-recovery)
     * Alternatively, having a known key allows us to extract `k` directly.
-Having `k` allows us to extract the private key from only transaction only (check out the [solution file](../blob/master/Pwnable/P400-InsaneInTheBlockChain/solution/solution.py)
+Having `k` allows us to extract the private key from only transaction only.
+Check out the [solution file](../blob/master/Pwnable/P400-InsaneInTheBlockChain/solution/solution.py)